GAINS: Gaussian-based Inverse Rendering from Sparse Multi-View Captures: GAINS Stage II: Material Properties

-Next, we leverage the possibly imprecise segmentation masks to define an intra-class consistency (ICC) on the specular roughness and metallicity parameters: where $S_i$ is the set of all masks rendered from a captured viewpoint $i$, $A_{s_i}$, $R_{s_i}$, and $M_{s_i}$ are the rendered masked albedo, roughness, and metallicity, along with $E_{s_i}$ representing the masked re-render loss. $\gamma(|s_i|) = \exp(25 \cdot\frac{|I_i||s_i|}{|S_i|^2})$ is a scaling function depending on the size of the mask $s_i$.
-The first variance reduction term $\mathcal{L}_{r,m}$ reduces irregularities for specular roughness and metallic across all masks.
+Next, we leverage the possibly imprecise segmentation masks to define an intra-class consistency (ICC) on the roughness and metallicity parameters: where $S_i$ is the set of all masks rendered from a captured viewpoint $i$, $A_{s_i}$, $R_{s_i}$, and $M_{s_i}$ are the rendered masked albedo, roughness, and metallicity, along with $E_{s_i}$ representing the masked re-render loss. $\gamma(|s_i|) = \exp(25 \cdot\frac{|I_i||s_i|}{|S_i|^2})$ is a scaling function depending on the size of the mask $s_i$.
+The first variance reduction term $\mathcal{L}_{r,m}$ reduces irregularities for specular roughness and metallicity across all masks.
 While in general we attribute texture variations to the diffuse texture, an ambiguity exists in the case of mirror-like materials that reflects texture from the environment lighting.
 To address this ambiguity, we bias the optimization to attribute texture details to specular reflections in the case of mirror-like materials by adding a loss term $\mathcal{L}_{a}$ that encourages a variance reduction in diffuse albedo in regions where we observe low roughness and high metallicity.
 Lastly, regions with high specularity typically suffer from larger geometry errors, and thus higher material estimation errors.
-We therefore, include a loss term that prefers higher specularity in regions with large reconstruction errors.
+We therefore add a loss $\mathcal{L}_e$ to encourage more specular in such areas, albeit with a low weight to avoid attributing all errors to specular.